 Government makes "restriction-testing declaration" and issues compulsory testing notice in respect of specified "restricted area" in Yau Ma Tei

-The Government will set up temporary specimen collection stations at the "restricted area" and request persons subject to compulsory testing to undergo testing before midnight today.
-Persons subject to compulsory testing will be arranged to undergo nucleic acid test at specimen collection stations where dedicated staff will collect samples through combined nasal and throat swabs.
+The Government will set up temporary specimen collection stations at the "restricted area" and request persons subject to compulsory testing to undergo testing before 2am tomorrow.
+Persons subject to compulsory testing will be arranged to undergo nucleic acid testing at specimen collection stations where dedicated staff will collect samples through combined nasal and throat swabs.
 Persons subject to compulsory testing must stay at their place of residence until all test results are ascertained to avoid cross-infection risk.
-The Government will arrange door-to-door specimen collection for people with impaired mobility and elderly persons, or make arrangement for them to self-collect and submit the deep throat saliva specimen.
+The Government will arrange door-to-door specimen collection for people with impaired mobility and elderly persons, or make arrangements for them to self-collect and submit the deep throat saliva specimens.

 "We understand that this exercise will cause inconvenience to the public.
 The Government has made arrangements to carry out testing for all persons present in the 'restricted area' as soon as possible at night after most people are released from work.
-The aim is to strive to complete testing of all identified persons subject to compulsory testing and confirm the results, and finish the exercise at around 6am tomorrow with a view to allowing residents to start getting to work around 6am.
-The Government will make public announcement when the declaration expires officially.
-In the case when employees are unable to go to work because of the declaration, the Government hopes their employers can exercise discretion and not to deduct the salary or benefit from the employees.
+The aim is to strive to complete testing of all identified persons subject to compulsory testing and confirm the results, and finish the exercise at around 7am tomorrow with a view to allowing residents to start going to work at around 7am.
+The Government will make a public announcement when the declaration expires officially.
+In the cases in which employees are unable to go to work because of the declaration, the Government hopes their employers can exercise discretion and not deduct the salaries or benefits of the employees."

-In order to maintain public and emergency services within the "restricted area", the Government and relevant working staff (such as healthcare officers and other officers, testing service providers engaged by the Government, cleaning service providers, etc.) are allowed to enter and leave the "restricted area" on condition that personal information and contacts are given, as well as certain infection control instructions are followed (including undergoing testing before leaving the "restricted area" without the need to wait for the test results).
+In order to maintain public and emergency services within the "restricted area", certain working staff (such as healthcare officers and other officers, testing service providers engaged by the Government, cleaning service providers, and staff members of residential care homes for the elderly) are allowed to enter and leave the "restricted area" on the condition that personal information and contacts are given, as well as certain infection control instructions are followed (including undergoing testing before leaving the "restricted area" without the need to wait for the test results).

-The Government has prepared simple food and basic cleaning tools for the residents restricted by the declaration.
-The Home Affairs Department has set up a hotline (Tel: 2572 8427) and a dedicated hotline (Tel: 3755 6816) for the ethnic minorities.
-The hotline services will start operation from 7pm today for residents restricted by the declaration to make enquiries and seek assistance.
+The Government has prepared simple food and basic cleaning supplies for the residents restricted by the declaration.
+The Home Affairs Department has set up a hotline (Tel: 2835 1473) and a dedicated hotline (Tel: 3755 6816) for ethnic minorities.
+The hotline services started operation at 7pm today for residents restricted by the declaration to make enquiries and seek assistance.
 The Social Welfare Department will also provide assistance to the affected persons.

-The Government appeals to persons subject to compulsory testing for their full co-operation by registering and undergoing testing, and waiting for the result patiently at home.
-Any person who breaches the restriction-testing declaration commits an offence and may be liable to a maximum fine at level 4 ($25,000) and imprisonment for six months.
+The Government appeals to persons subject to compulsory testing for their full co-operation by registering and undergoing testing, and waiting for the results patiently at home.
+The Government will strictly follow up on whether the persons concerned have complied with the compulsory testing notices and "restriction-testing declaration".
+Any person who fails to comply with the compulsory testing notices commits an offence and may be fined a fixed penalty of $5,000.
+The person would also be issued with a compulsory testing order requiring him or her to undergo testing within a specified time frame.
+Failure to comply with the compulsory testing order or the restriction-testing declaration is an offence and the offender would be liable to a fine at level 4 ($25,000) and imprisonment for six months.